 ER doctors discharged him fast and referred him to a primary care physician.

 How was I able to predict the appearance of a hematoma on the next day?

 Guys, my advice when you hearing similar reports from your patients, please ask them to sign the acknowledgment document.
-As you can see, even being informed, the fellow rushed himself to ER.
+As you can see, even though I informed him, the fellow rushed himself to the ER.